 Alsace’s distinctive climate provides ideal ripening conditions for grapes with green skins (sometimes simply referred to as “white grapes”), as well as for Pinot Noir, the exception that proves the rule.
 The latter produces particularly famous wines which for certain connoisseurs rival Burgundy wines and offer unbeatable value for money.

-racy, and have good acidity; some have citrus notes, while others are more mineral.
+The white wines are fresh racy, and have good acidity; some have citrus notes, while others are more mineral.
 Alongside these dry wines, Alsace also produces sweet wines – the famous Vendanges Tardives, or “late harvest” wines, and Sélection de Grains Nobles – which are made from overripe grapes and whose production meets strict criteria, particularly with regard to sugar levels.
 The region is also renowned for its sparkling Crémant d’Alsace wines which are aromatic, lively and delicate, made mainly from Pinot Blanc, and sometimes with Pinot Noir, Pinot Gris, Riesling or Chardonnay.
 Alsace’s rosé and red wines are less well known but well worth tracking down.

 There are currently more than 700 wine producers in Alsace whose vineyards and wineries are open to visitors, about 15 of which are certified by Terra Vitis.